The quick definition

-When you join a PEO, it will co-employ your workforce for administrative purposes, like paying employees and filing payroll taxes.
+When you join a PEO, it will co-employ your workforce for administrative services, like paying employees and filing payroll taxes.
 Importantly, you will still retain full control over who you hire, which benefit plans and designs are offered to employees, and other important human resources decisions.

-NAPEO defines co-employment as “a contractual allocation and sharing of certain employer responsibilities between the PEO and the client.”
+NAPEO defines the co-employment relationship as “a contractual allocation and sharing of certain employer responsibilities between the PEO and the client.”
 In other words, co-employment means that both you and the PEO employ your workers.
 Essentially, you divide up employer responsibilities:

 - The PEO acts as an administrative employer (or statutory employer, as defined by the IRS).
-They employ your workers on record for tax purposes and usually processes wages, benefits, withholdings, and taxes under their federal employer identification number (EIN).
+They employ your workers on record for tax purposes and usually process wages, benefits, withholdings, and taxes under their federal employer identification number (EIN).